henrykmichalewski/math-evals/README.md

 ### 3️⃣ CodeLlama 7B and 13B Samples

-🚀 Dive in to explore some snazzy samples from CodeLlama 7B and 13B models.
+🚀 Dive in to explore some samples from CodeLlama 7B and 13B models (target length: 256 tokens).
 Given the models' relatively small sizes, their capabilities might surprise you!

 ### 4️⃣ Insights and Extended Findings on Code Llama and gsm8k-python